-The apparatus for this method shall be the same as outlined in GDT-7 with the following addition:
+The apparatus is the same as outlined in GDT 7 with the following addition:

-Mold Support: A concrete block at least four (4) inches thick, with a bottom surface area not less than one hundred (100) square inches and weighing not less than thirty-five (35) pounds shall be placed on the roadway to support the mold during compacting.
-The upper surface of the block is formed to fit a specific mold base plate and care should be exercised to clean the base and place it on the block the same way each time.
-The block should not rest on soil that is considerably above optimum or pumping.
-Precautions should be exercised to prevent any motion of the mold, or any part of it, during the application of the compactive effort.
+F. Mold Support: Use a concrete block at least 4 in (102 mm) thick, with a bottom surface area not less than 100 in2 (64,520 mm2) and weighing not less than 35 lbs (15.9 kg).
+Place the block on the roadway to support the mold during compacting.

+The upper surface of the block is formed to fit a specific mold base plate, so carefully clean the base and place it on the block the same way each time.
+Do not rest the block on soil that is considerably above optimum or pumping.
+Exercise caution to prevent any motion of the mold, or any part of it, during the compaction.